plankp/OKM/README.md

 Apart from that, it has modules which are like static classes.

-Currently, it lacks a lot of usual stuff such as strings, arrays / pointers, classes / closures.
+Currently, it lacks a lot of usual stuff such as strings, arrays, classes / closures.

 There are structs though, and I plan to make them kind of like classes as well!